myrmex-org/docker-dev/README.md

 Myrmex development environment image
 ===

-This repository contains the Dockerfile used for the automated build of the image `myrmex/dev`.

-This image is useful to set up a development environment to work on Lager or Lager plugins.
+This image is useful to set up a development environment to work on [Myrmex](https://myrmex-org.github.io/) or Myrmex plugins.

 The default user is `myrmex`.